 We state outright that our work was originally design oriented: this study came after we had developed a first version of SOUVENIRS.
-We were inspired by an idea, were inspired by an idea, Figure 2: A display of photos and physical mementos developed a design rationale, and built SOUVENIRS to help us understand the design nuances.
+We were inspired by an idea, developed a design rationale, and built SOUVENIRS to help us understand the design nuances.
 As we will see in Section 6, we used this first version as a technology probe (Hutchinson et al., 2003) with our study participants, where we evoked their reactions to a video presentation of this system.
-We then redesigned parts of SOUVENIRS to reflect their reactions as well as what we learnt about household photo sharing and memorabilia practices.
+We then redesigned parts of SOUVENIRS to reflect their reactions as well as what we learnt about household photo-sharing and memorabilia practices.

-2.1 Participant Households
+2.1.
+Participant households

-We recruited 20 Canadian households that spanned a range of lifestyles, occupations (e.g., dentists, graduate students, professors, sales engineers, bank managers, etc) and ages (from teenagers to adults in their 50's).
+We recruited 20 Canadian households that spanned a range of lifestyles, occupations (e.g., dentists, graduate students, professors, sales engineers, bank managers, etc.) and ages (from teenagers to adults in their 50's).
 The households we selected were all families vs. room-mates or individual occupants.
-Families were our target audience: they would be more likely to share photographs within the home, and their shared collection of photos would be relevant to all family members (i.e. "family photos").
+Families were our target audience: they would be more likely to share photographs within the home, and their shared collection of photos would be relevant to all family members (i.e., "family photos").
 Yet we were not strict with how we defined our families: our final sample included some families with no children, some families with up to two children, and some families with up to two live-in grandparents.
 Additionally, all our households had at least one family member who took and stored digital photos on a regular basis.
 We tried to schedule families so that all family members would be available to participate.
 While not possible in some cases, most of our sessions did include all family members.

-2.2 Method
+2.2.
+Method